Hit Enter to search or Esc key to close

 • 17th November (general strike)

-Check Our Train Tours
+Check Our Best Offers

-Meteora Mid Day Tour from Train 5 of 5 bubbles 90 reviews
+2-Day Meteora Tour from Athens 5 of 5 bubbles 198 reviews

-Getting a bus from Athens to Meteora
+Getting a Bus from Athens to Meteora

 Getting a bus to Meteora is a bit more tricky than getting a train.
 The bus station is located near Kato Patissia (green line) station.
 There are a few ways to reach it.